phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 }
 ```

-Then we make the button toggle theme:
+Then we make the button change the theme:

 ```js
 const button = document.querySelector("button.theme-toggler");